Finanzchef24-GmbH/reggae/README.md

 ======

-Chilled object registry, to support your application design. inspired by mongoose.model("yourModel"), raggae offers the same registry like funktion for your own code.
+Chilled object registry, to support your application design. inspired by mongoose.model("yourModel"), raggae offers the same registry like function for your own code.

 ## Install ##
     npm install reggae